Anne Ray Foundation

 - Animal Welfare - Domestic animals and injured wild animals

-- Teachers & Students - Educational support programs
+- Teachers & Students - Educational support programmes

 - Legacy & Opportunity - Multi-generational upward mobility initiatives